Gcaufy/wechaty-voteout/README.md

   room: [/Room Topic 1/i, 'room_id@chatroom'],
   // When the people reach the target, then means (s)he has been voted out.
   threshold: 3,
-  // Who never be kicked-out by voting
+  // Who never be kicked-out by voting.
+  // RegExp for contact name, string for contact id
   whitelist: [],
   // Different puppet get different sign
   // We run more cases to see what sign it is, and update the comment here.